Jay-Idrees/Upenn-Cybersecurity-Linux-User-Control/Readme.md

 - The software accepts username:hash info that can be provided in the form of a shell script.
 If we just copy paste from the shadow will - the whole row associated with a particular user information.
 Below are some steps in the sequence

 1. Copy the shadow file `sudo cp /etc/shadow shadow_copy` typically only the root user has access to the shadow file

-2. Delete the irelevent hashes/usernames Ctrl+k to delete the entire line
+2. Delete the irrelevent hashes/usernames  (Ctrl+k to delete the entire line in the nano editor)

 3. Crack the password `sudo john shadow_copy` where shadow_copy is the name of the file- If you make a copy from the rot directory it will carry the same set of permisions and therefore we are using sudo.

 - Note that the length of the password is more important security wise 16 characters is very secure